mindscan-de/FuriousIron-HFB/README.md

 ## Bloom-Filters

-A bloom filter hashes a given value and uses its hash value to look up in some kind of array whether this memory location contains either a zero or a non-zero value.
-A zero value indicates that such a value was not hashed.
-A non-zero value indicates that either the searched value was hashed or a different value created a collision.
-Therefore a non-zero value means that the searched value was maybe part of the document.
-If we repeat this question with different hash functions for the same value and then do these lookups, the risk of a false positive, reduces with each different calculated hash value.
+A Bloom-filter hashes a given value and uses this hash value to look up in some kind of array whether this memory location contains either a zero or a non-zero value.

+A zero value indicates that such a hash value was never hashed during the insertion stage of the Bloom-filter.
+A non-zero value indicates that, either the hash value was hashed during the insertion phase, or a different value created a collision resulting in the same hash.

+Therefore a non-zero value means that the searched value was maybe part of the data set inserted into the Bloom-filter.

+When we repeat this question with different hash functions for the same value and then repeat the lookup in a different array, the risk of a false positive, reduces with each different calculated hash value.

-## Hash Free Bloom Filters
+## Hash Free Bloom-Filters

-Bloom filters need a hash function to work properly.
+Bloom-filters need a hash function to work properly.
 But does it make any sense to make new hash calculations for the result of a hash function.
 In case of MD5, as a CRHF we get 128-bit output from the hash function.
 So instead of using a new hash function which again garbles the full 128 bit in a computationally expensive function, we can decide that we can extract